-- Only school buses will be allowed in the front of the elementary school building.
+- Only school buses will be allowed in front of the elementary school building.
 School buses will enter the drive and turn left.
 All other traffic must bear to the right.
 NO TRAFFIC WILL BE ALLOWED IN FRONT OF THE BUILDING, EVEN IF THERE ARE NO BUSES PRESENT.
 Visitor and disabled access parking will be clearly labeled and located in that parking lot.
-Be sure to observe all signage for directions and speed. - 2.
-Drop your child off at the designated area to the right of the new flagpole when arriving between 7:35-7:50 a.m.
-The student will then enter through the main doors of the school. - 3.
-Do not park your vehicle in front of the school, along the sidewalk, or in the parent loop.
+Be sure to observe all signage for directions and speed. - Drop your child off at the designated area to the right of the flagpole when arriving between 7:35 7:50 a.m.
+The student will then enter through the side door. - Do not park your vehicle in front of the school, along the sidewalk, or in the parent loop.
 Please use the available parking spaces in the main parking lot if you must leave your vehicle to walk your child into the building.